kaermorchen/vscode-drupal/README.md

 ## Experimental features
 - PHPStan analysis (used [PHPStan](https://phpstan.org/), [phpstan-drupal](https://github.com/mglaman/phpstan-drupal))

 The experimental features turned off by default.
+But you can turn them on in the extension settings.

 ## Install